ncatlab/nlab-content/pages/395.md

 =--

-**Remarks**
++-- {: .un_remark}
+###### Remarks

-* This is the analog of the _factorization axiom_ in a [[model category]] which says that every map factors as an acyclic cofibration followed by a fibration.
+This is the analog of the _factorization axiom_ in a [[model category]] which says that every map factors as an acyclic cofibration followed by a fibration.

-* Notice that this in particular implies that every weak equivalence is given by a span of acyclic fibrations.
+Notice that this in particular implies that every weak equivalence is given by a span of acyclic fibrations.
 In the context of [[Lie groupoid]] theory these are known as the [[Morita equivalence]]s between groupoids.
 (And groupoids indeed form a category of fibrant objects for instance with respect to the Brown-Golasinski [[folk model structure]]).
+=--

 The way the proof of this lemma works, one sees that this really arises in the wider context of computing